 In the equipment, the shell should connect to the chassis.
 Which may also connect to signal ground, though perhaps through a resistor and capacitor.
 The shield wire should not, normally, be a part of the signal path, and whether the equipment connects the chassis to signal ground is another issue (equipment design, not cabling).

-If you're connecting one patch lead between two pieces of equipment, then the shell doesn't need connecting to the shield, as the equipment should ground the shell with its chassis.
+If you're connecting one patch lead between two pieces of equipment, then the shell doesn't need connecting to the cable's shield, as the equipment should ground the shell with its chassis.
 This includes every microphone that I've ever seen, the connector shell electrically connects to the microphone body; and internally, the shield wire will go to the body of the microphone, ensuring the shell is grounded.
 But inside other equipment (than a microphone), connecting the shell to the signal ground may be subverting the grounding of that equipment, this can introduce noise.
 So I usually leave dedicated patch lead shells unwired.

 If you're chaining leads together, then it's usually beneficial that shells in the middle of the cabling are connected to the shield.
 If they're not, then hum can get introduced into the wiring if they're close to an interference source, or if they touch something.
 On the other hand, if they're grounded, then hum usually doesn't get in, but you can get an earth loop if the connectors touch something else that's electrically conductive.
 The ideal would probably be an internally conductive connecctor, with the inside grounded, and the outside insulated.
 I've never seen a connector like that, but you could wrap tape around the outside.
 In practice, I find it's not much of a problem when connectors touch together, but I frequently find that hum gets into ungrounded connectors.
 So I ground the shell of female microphone leads, or any other long cables that are used for connecting to random equipment, and tape the cables to the floor near the join.